 The mountain provides splendid views of the North-Central Cascades region from Mt.
 Pugh (to the SSW) to White Chuck Mountain to Mt.
 Chaval (NNW) to Snowking Mountain to the Buckindy Group to Dome Peak (East) and finally to Glacier Peak (SSE).
 There are, of course, many other peaks to be seen.
 As such it is a very popular hiking objective with a good trail all the way to the top.
 The peak is also a fantastic cross-country ski hill provided you can get to it.

 I climbed Green in September 1993 and June 1995.
 On the first trip I encountered the old summit lookout, built in 1933.
-It seemed to be in fairly good condition but I remember thinking it took away from the aesthetics of the vieworific summit.
+It seemed to be in fairly good condition but I remember thinking it took away from the aesthetics of the summit by virtue of how it was perched right on the apex.
 Well, only a year-and-a-half later on my second trip the lookout had been cordoned off.
 It was apparently now off-limits.
-I have now learned that the lookout has since been removed completely.
-Update April 2014: Congress has voted to save the lookout: Seattle Times article
+The lookout was subsequently removed.
+And then it was put back subsequent to that.
+At one point there was even talk of moving it to Circle Peak on the other side of the river.
+(I know, it's all very complicated.)

 From Darrington, drive Hwy-530 6.5 miles to the bridge over the Sauk River.
 At the east end of the bridge, stay straight instead of going around the corner to the left on the highway.
 Alternately, this turn off (to FR-26) is 11 miles south of Rockport on Hwy 530.
 Drive the Suiattle River for 19 miles (maybe half of these miles are paved) to Green Mountain Road (FR-2640), which cuts off to the left and climbs somewhat steeply for 5.5 miles to the trailhead at 3,500 ft.